Maldives: Law

 According to the Constitution of Maldives, "the judges are independent, and subject only to the Constitution and the law.
 When deciding matters on which the Constitution or the law is silent, judges must consider Islamic Shari'ah".

-Islam is the official religion of the Maldives and open practice of any other religion is forbidden.
+Islam is the official religion of Maldives and open practice of any other religion is forbidden.
 The 2008 constitution says that the republic "is based on the principles of Islam" and that "no law contrary to any principle of Islam can be applied".
 Non-Muslims are prohibited from becoming citizens.

-The requirement to adhere to a particular religion and prohibition of public worship following other religions is contrary to Article 18 of the Universal Declaration of Human Rights and Article 18 of the International Covenant on Civil and Political Rights to which the Maldives has recently become party and was addressed in the Maldives' reservation in adhering to the Covenant claiming that "The application of the principles set out in Article 18 of the Covenant shall be without prejudice to the Constitution of the Republic of the Maldives."
+The requirement to adhere to a particular religion and prohibition of public worship following other religions is contrary to Article 18 of the Universal Declaration of Human Rights and Article 18 of the International Covenant on Civil and Political Rights to which Maldives has recently become party and was addressed in Maldives' reservation in adhering to the Covenant claiming that "The application of the principles set out in Article 18 of the Covenant shall be without prejudice to the Constitution of the Republic of Maldives."

 A new penal code came into effect on 16 July 2015, replacing the 1968 law, the first modern, comprehensive penal code to incorporate the major tenets and principles of Islamic law.

-Same-sex relations are illegal in the Maldives, although tourist resorts typically operate as exceptions to this law.
+Same-sex relations are illegal in Maldives, although tourist resorts typically operate as exceptions to this law.

 Foreign relations

-Since 1996, the Maldives has been the official progress monitor of the Indian Ocean Commission.
-In 2002, the Maldives began to express interest in the commission but as of 2008 had not applied for membership.
+Since 1996, Maldives has been the official progress monitor of the Indian Ocean Commission.
+In 2002, Maldives began to express interest in the commission but as of 2008 had not applied for membership.
 Maldives' interest relates to its identity as a small island state, especially economic development and environmental preservation, and its desire for closer relations with France, a main actor in the IOC region.

-The Maldives is a founding member of the South Asian Association for Regional Cooperation (SAARC).
+Maldives is a founding member of the South Asian Association for Regional Cooperation (SAARC).
 The republic joined the Commonwealth in 1982, some 17 years after gaining independence from the United Kingdom.
-In October 2016, the Maldives announced its withdrawal from the Commonwealth in protest at allegations of human rights abuse and failing democracy.
-The Maldives enjoys close ties with Commonwealth members Seychelles and Mauritius.
-The Maldives and Comoros are also both members of the Organisation of Islamic Cooperation.
-Following his election as president in 2018, Ibrahim Mohamed Solih and his Cabinet decided that the Maldives would apply to rejoin the Commonwealth, with readmission occurring on 1 February 2020.
+In October 2016, Maldives announced its withdrawal from the Commonwealth in protest at allegations of human rights abuse and failing democracy.
+Maldives enjoys close ties with Commonwealth members Seychelles and Mauritius.
+Maldives and Comoros are also both members of the Organisation of Islamic Cooperation.
+Following his election as president in 2018, Ibrahim Mohamed Solih's administration sought to rejoin the Commonwealth after showing evidence of democratic reform, leading to its readmission on 1 February 2020.

-As a result of sanctions imposed upon the Russian oligarchs by much of the global community in response to Russia's invasion of Ukraine in February 2022, many of them sought refuge for their mega-yachts in the Maldives due to the absence of an extradition treaty with the United States and other countries.
+As a result of sanctions imposed upon the Russian oligarchs by the West in response to Russia's invasion of Ukraine in February 2022, many of them sought refuge for their mega-yachts in Maldives due to the absence of an extradition treaty with the United States and other countries.

+Following a cabinet meeting, in June 2024, the government of Maldives decided to ban Israeli passport holders from entering the country, as a response to the ongoing Gaza war.